oliverhaas/openAbel/docs/examples/example003.rst

 example003_noisyBackward
 =================

 This example shows how to filter and transform noisy data.
+It illustrates how noisy input data can lead to large errors of the the backward transform result, and how filters can be used to -- at elast visually -- alleviate those errors.

 .. figure:: example003_noisyBackward.png